mattyyeung/mattyyeung.github.io/_posts/2023-01-11-greenforecast-tech-details.md

 ### Can I use the dataset for my own project?

 Yes.
-Github TODO (See contact details below for now)
+[Github](https://github.com/mattyyeung/GreenForecastPublic/tree/main) <!-- TODO --> or see contact details below for info

 ### How long does training take?